 Comfort Hanging Out

 Mad Rock's Mad Pad and Duo, and the Petzl Alto, all have straps that can turn the pads into couches when you aren't climbing.
 When present, the couch option is one of our favorite features for a pad to have and makes them especially useful around camp.
 The Black Diamond Mondo and the Metolius Magnum are large enough for two people to sleep on, though the Mondo is very stiff out of the box, and our testers found the Magnum more comfortable if they slept on the softer side.
 The bottom (strap side) of all the crash pads in our review is softer than the top.
-Don't forget that if the top feels too rigid for napping on (or for low falls onto your back), you can always flip it over.
+Don't forget that you can always flip it over if the top feels too rigid for napping on (or for low falls onto your back).

 Crash pads are an integral part of modern bouldering.
-Not only do they protect a falling climber from impact with the ground, but they might also add confidence to push for more challenging moves.
+Not only do they protect a falling climber from impact with the ground, but may also add confidence to push for more challenging moves.
 They aren't cheap, so it's best to make the right purchase based on your individual needs, climbing style, and common landing surfaces (uneven, flat, etc.).
-We hope this article narrows down your options to help you make an informed choice for your future rock endeavors.
+We hope this review helps you zero in on your options and guides you toward an informed decision for your future rock endeavors.

 Ad-free.
 Influence-free.
 Powered by Testing.